HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/user_guides/people_profiles.md

 !!!
 Notes
     You cannot update the profile image if that field is marked as read-only.

-## Working with Tags
+## Assigning tags to user profiles
-Tags are a powerful tool for categorizing and identifying key attributes of a profile.
-They can represent interests, hobbies, skills, or other categorizations that help users stand out and be easily searchable within the organizational environment.
+Tags are a useful tool for categorizing and identifying key attributes of a profile.
+These tags can represent interests, hobbies, skills, or other categories that help a user stand out, making it easier for other users to search for their profile.

-For more details on managing tags, refer to the [People Profile Tags guide](./people_profile_tags.md).
+For more details on assigning tags, refer to the [Profile tags](./people_profile_tags.md) page.